About Us

 General information

-• Entrance time: 10 time slots, from 6:00 a.m. to 3:00 p.m.
+• Entry time: There are 10 entry times, from 6:00 a.m. to 3:00 p.m.

-Route 1-C: Intipunku (Sun Gate)
+Route 1-C: Intipunku Gate

 General information

-• Entrance time: 4 time slots, from 8:00 a.m. to 11:00 a.m.
+• Entry time: There are 4 entry times, from 8:00 a.m. to 11:00 a.m.

-• Restrictions: Available only during high season.
+• Restrictions: It is only available during the high season.

 Route 1-D: Inca Bridge